Pre-arrival information

 1. Prepaid – allows you to control how much you spend on calls.
 Prepaid SIM cards and recharge vouchers are sold in many shops, such as newsagents and convenience stores.
 There are no set contract periods, so you can change providers at any time.

 2. Contract (Postpaid) – If you plan to use your mobile a lot, a contract could work out cheaper for you.
 There are many mobile phone providers in Germany.
-Once you choose your phone plan, you will pay a fixed price per month for a certain amount of calls, text messages and data.
+Once you choose your phone plan, you will pay a fixed price per month for a certain number of calls, text messages and data.

+Take time to research the providers with the best customer ratings before committing to a phone plan.
 Once you’re enrolled at your campus, you’ll have free Wi-Fi access, so you’ll be able to use messaging apps on your phone at no cost.

 Electricity